All-Electron APW+${lo}$ calculation of magnetic molecules with the SIRIUS domain-specific package: SIRIUS: DTN molecule

 \section{SIRIUS: DTN molecule}

-The insulating organic compound $\textrm{XCl}_{2}$-$[\textrm{SC(NH}_{2})_{2}]_{4}$ where X=Ni or Co (DTN and DTC molecules, respectively) is a molecule-based framework structure in which magnetic and electric order can couple with each other.
-It has been experimentally studied for its quantum magnetism \cite{PhysRevLett.96.077204,PhysRevLett.98.047205,PhysRevB.83.140405,PhysRevB.77.020404}. ($\textrm{NiCl}_{2}$-$[\textrm{SC(NH}_{2})_{2}]_{4}$) has a tetragonal molecular crystal structure with two Ni atoms as magnetic centers in one unit cell.
+The insulating organic compound $\textrm{XCl}_{2}$-$[\textrm{SC(NH}_{2})_{2}]_{4}$ with X=Ni or Co (DTN or DTC molecule, respectively), is a molecule-based framework structure in which magnetic and electric order can couple.
+It has been studied experimentally for its quantum magnetism \cite{PhysRevLett.96.077204,PhysRevLett.98.047205,PhysRevB.83.140405,PhysRevB.77.020404}. ($\textrm{NiCl}_{2}$-$[\textrm{SC(NH}_{2})_{2}]_{4}$) has a tetragonal molecular crystal structure with two Ni atoms as magnetic centers in one unit cell.
 Each Ni has four S atoms and two Cl atoms as nearest neighbors, as shown in Fig.~\ref{fig:DTN_base}.
-Thus it forms an octahedral structure similar to the $\textrm{BO}_{6}$ octahedra in $\textrm{ABO}_{3}$ perovskites.
-The base octahedral structures pack in a body-centered tetragonal structure, with Ni–Cl–Cl–Ni bonding along the $c$-axis and hydrogen bonding between theiourea molecules in the $a$-$b$-plane.
-The four thiourea $[\textrm{SC(NH}_{2})_{2}]$ molecules around each Ni ion are electrically polar.
-The $a$-$b$-plane components of the thiourea electric polarization cancel, while the $c$-axis components are in the same direction, thereby creating a net $c$-axis electric polarization that could be responsible for magnetic field-modified ferroelectricity.
+They form an octahedral structure similar to the $\textrm{BO}_{6}$ octahedra in $\textrm{ABO}_{3}$ perovskites.
+The base octahedral structures pack in a body-centered tetragonal lattice, with Ni–Cl–Cl–Ni bonding along the $c$-axis (Fig.~\ref{fig:DTN_base}) and hydrogen bonding in the $a$-$b$-plane.
+The four thiourea $[\textrm{SC(NH}_{2})_{2}]$ groups around each Ni ion are electrically polar.
+The $a$-$b$-plane components of their electric polarization cancel, while the $c$-axis components are in the same direction, thereby creating a net $c$-axis electric polarization that could be responsible for magnetic field-modified ferroelectricity.

-At temperatures below $ 1.2 \, \textrm{K} $ and below a critical magnetic field, DTN is a quantum paramagnet.
-As the magnetic field perpendicular to the $a$-$b$-plane reaches the first critical value, DTN experiences a quantum phase transition into an XY-antiferromagnetic state in which all Ni spins lie within the $a$-$b$-plane.
-When the field is increased further the spins begin to be more aligned with a corresponding increase in magnetization.
-When a second critical field is reached, the magnetization saturates and the material enters a spin-polarized state with all spins aligned along the $c$-axis and parallel to the applied magnetic field.
+At temperatures below $ 1.2 \, \textrm{K} $ and below a critical magnetic field, DTN is a quantum paramagnet \cite{PhysRevB.103.054434}.
+As the magnetic field along the $c$-axis reaches the first critical value, DTN undergoes a quantum phase transition into an XY-antiferromagnetic state in which all Ni spins lie within the $a$-$b$-plane.
+Upon further increase of the field, the spins begin to be more aligned with a corresponding increase in magnetization.
+When a second critical field is reached, the magnetization saturates and the material enters a spin-polarized state with all spins aligned parallel to the applied magnetic field.